siemens/ix/CONTRIBUTING.md

 SPDX-License-Identifier: MIT
 -->

-# Siemens iX
+# Siemens Industrial Experience design system

-Siemens iX provides a holistic design system for building attractive and intuitive web applications.
+Siemens provides a holistic design system for building attractive and intuitive web applications.

 Contributions to the library and feedback are very welcome.
 This document explains our guidelines for both.